 Both the OHRC and the CHRA provide individuals with equal rights and opportunities in five different social areas including employment, housing and services.
 The legislations protect individuals from harassment and discrimination based on the various protected grounds such as age, disability, race, and origin, among others.
 It should be noted, however, that a general unfair treatment not based on a protected ground would likely not be considered discrimination under the OHRC or the CHRA.

-Do I have a Human Rights Case?
+Do I have a Human Rights Case in Ontario?

-If your rights are violated based on a protected ground in an area that is covered by the applicable legislation, then discrimination has occurred.
+If your human rights are violated based on a protected ground in an area that is covered by the applicable legislation, then discrimination has occurred.
 It is important for you to consider the grounds and determine which rights have been violated.

 To determine if discrimination did in fact occur, consider the meaning of discrimination and whether it applies.
 Discrimination is an action or a decision that results in the unfair or negative treatment of the individual or group based a protected ground.
 Actions that are based on a prohibited ground include harassment, lack of accommodation or employment, and others.